ActionFest

-ActionFest was an annual film festival in Asheville, NC, started by Carolina Cinemas and Magnolia Pictures founder Bill Banowsky and action director/producer Aaron Norris (Missing in Action III, Walker, Texas Ranger), along with Dennis Berman and Tom Quinn.
+ActionFest was an annual film festival held in Asheville, NC, started by Carolina Cinemas and Magnolia Pictures founder Bill Banowsky action director and producer Aaron Norris (Missing in Action III, Walker, Texas Ranger), Dennis Berman and Tom Quinn.
 ActionFest was the first film festival in the world devoted exclusively to action film.
 It was also the only film festival in the world that honoring stunt performers, filling a void caused by the decision of the Academy of Motion Picture Arts and Sciences not to recognize stunt men and stunt women in its Academy Awards.
 ActionFest's stated mission was to "recognize, honor and appreciate the remarkable efforts of these amazing people who risk their lives every day to make Hollywood films look exciting and great."

 ActionFest 2010

 The first annual festival took place at The Carolina Asheville cinema April 15–18, 2010, opening with the world premiere of director Neil Marshall's bloody sword and sandal epic, Centurion.
 The 2010 festival featured over 25 films from around the world, including the world premiere of Undisputed III: Redemption.
-Legendary martial artist and action movie superstar Chuck Norris was on hand to receive ActionFest’s Action Star of the Decade Award, but he actually presented the award to his long-time creative partner, his brother Aaron.
+Legendary martial artist and action movie superstar Chuck Norris was on hand to receive ActionFest's Action Star of the Decade Award, but he actually presented the award to his long-time creative partner, his brother Aaron.

 In addition to screening action movies, ActionFest also showcased movie stuntmen, stunt coordinators and other technical experts, who gave two live stunt performances with improvised fights, three to four story falls, rappelling, sky-diving and a flying jetpack demonstration.